 After the interview round, VIA or your university will notify you if you are or are not selected for the program within about three weeks.
 If you are selected, you will receive instructions for the next steps to enroll in the program.

 - Waseda University students, please first apply through the Center for International Education (Ryugaku Center).

-- Doshisha University, National Taiwan University, National Taiwan Normal University, National Taiwan University of Science & Technology, and National Taipei University of Education students, if your application passes the online selection, you will be informed by VIA or your university and sign up for interviews through your school.
+- Doshisha University, National Taiwan University, National Taiwan Normal University, National Taiwan University of Science & Technology, and National Taipei University of Education students, if your application passes the online selection, you will sign up for interviews through your school.

 - Applicants from VIA’s partner universities in Taiwan should contact their university administrator in charge of study abroad programs for assistance – National Taiwan University, National Chengchi University, National Taiwan Normal University, National Taiwan University of Science & Technology, National Taipei University of Education, and Shih Chien University.

 - Students from Taiwanese universities not listed above can contact Luke Liu (luke @ via-alc.tw) of the Ming Shin International Education Center for support (http://www.via-alc.tw/) or contact VIA directly.